Moesif/moesifdjango/README.md

 This SDK uses the Requests library and will work for Python 2.7 — 3.5.

-For higher volume APIs, you can enable Celery which offloads the logging in a separate task.
+For high volume APIs, you can [enable Celery](#use_celery) which offloads the logging in a separate task.
 Install celery via `pip install celery` and set `USE_CELERY` to True

 ## How to install